-The National Institute on Disability and Rehabilitation Research (NIDILRR) is a federal government agency that came into existence in 1978 within the U.S. Department of Education, and continues to operate today under a federal law known as Title II of the Rehabilitation Act of 1973.
-This law became part of the United States Code (USC) and NIDILRR’s mandate and mission is described in Title 29, Chapter 16, Subchapter II, Section 762.
-View the contents of this section of the US Code from U.S. Government Printing Office.
+The National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is a federal government agency that came into existence in 1978 as NIHR within the U.S. Department of Education.
+It operates today under a federal law known as Title II of the Rehabilitation Act of 1973.
+This law became part of the United States Code (USC) and NIDILRR’s mandate and mission.
+It is described in Title 29, Chapter 16, Subchapter II, Section 762.

 NIDILRR's Leadership and Staff

 The Director of the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is Dr. Anjali Forber-Pratt.
 Dr. Forber-Pratt's biography is available on the Administration for Community Living's Leadership Page.
 If you would like to contact any member of NIDILRR's leadership, you can send an email to NIDILRR's general email box at firstname.lastname@example.org

 Dr. Kristi Hill is NIDILRR's Deputy Director.

 Dr. Phillip Beatty is NIDILRR's Director of the Office of Research Sciences.

 Dr. Pimjai Sudsawad is NIDILRR's Associate Director of the Office of Research Sciences.

 Lavonnia Villanueva is NIDILRR Director of the Office of Research Administration.